 Badrinath | May to November | temple open season |

 Avoid:-The best time for the 4 dham yatra is during summer and early autumn.
-Avoid the monsoon season, as heavy rainfall can lead to delays and unsafe travel conditions.
+Avoid the monsoon season and follow these health and safety tips for Char Dham Yatra for a safer journey, as heavy rainfall can lead to delays and unsafe travel conditions.
 For live forecasts and alerts, check the India Meteorological Department (IMD) official website.

 Registration is compulsory for all pilgrims.
 You can register via: